kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 p_1-p_2=\gamma \frac{v_2^2-v_1^2}{2g}+\gamma h_L
 $$

 The first contribution to the pressure drop is due to Bernoulli's principle, a decrease in the speed of a fluid occurs simultaneously with an increase in pressure.
 For the problem at hand we know that $v_2$ will be less than $v_1$ from the continuity equation.
-The quantity $\left(v_2^2-v_1^2\right)$ will be negative which implies that if there were no losses ($h_L=0$) the pressure  $p_2$ would be greater than the pressure $p_1$ (*i.e.* the quantity $p_1-p_2$ would be negative.)
+The quantity $\left(v_2^2-v_1^2\right)$ will be negative which implies that if there were no losses ($h_L=0$) the quantity $p_1-p_2$ would be negative (*i.e.* $p_2$ would be greater than $p_1$).
 In other words, if losses were negligible Bernoulli's equation tells us there would actually be a pressure rise.
 This is all due to conservation of energy.
 The kinetic energy decreases from pipe 1 to pipe 2 so the pressure energy must therefore increase.

 Let us now actually calculate this pressure rise.
 We need the velocity in each pipe.
 This can be found from the continuity equation $Q=vA$ where $A$ is the flow area taken from <a href="https://kdusling.github.io/teaching/Applied-Fluids/SteelPipeTable.html?sch=40&mat=comSteel">this table</a>.
 The volume flow rate, Q, is